Map of the Central Salish Sea (Mer des Salish)

 In the fall of 2009 and winter of 2010 the Washington State Board on Geographic Names, the Province of British Columbia Geographic Names Office, the U.S. Board on Geographic Names and the Geographical Names Board of Canada each approved the name 'Salish Sea' as an official designation for the inland marine waters of Washington and British Columbia.

-See main Salish Sea Map page for further information on the Salish Sea naming process.
+See the main Salish Sea Map page for further information on the Salish Sea naming process.

 The SALISH SEA